mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Vice-President Sustainability

-The Vice-President Sustainability will be responsible for ensuring events and activities of the CSUS are carried out in a sustainble fashion, determining how to maximise sustainability while minising cost; be responsible for promoting sustainability amongst the constituency; and create and promote sustainability events in conjunction with Vice-President Events.
+The Vice-President Sustainability will be responsible for ensuring events and activities of CSUS are carried out in a sustainble fashion, determining how to maximise sustainability while minising cost; be responsible for promoting sustainability amongst the constituency; and create and promote sustainability events in conjunction with Vice-President Events.

 ## Vice-President Diversity

-The Vice-President Diversity will be responsible promoting racial diversity and gender equity for the CSUS; act as a liason to other diversity bodies outside of the university; and otherwise improve equity and respectfulness amongst the constituency however he/she sees fit.
+The Vice-President Diversity will be responsible promoting racial diversity and gender equity for CSUS; act as a liason to other diversity bodies outside of the university; and otherwise improve equity and respectfulness amongst the constituency however he/she sees fit.

 ## Vice-President Events

-The Vice-President Events will manage all events or delegating responsibility to manage events carried out by the CSUS; minimise cost of events; and promote events.
+The Vice-President Events will manage all events or delegating responsibility to manage events carried out by CSUS; minimise cost of events; and promote events.

 ## Meetings of the Executive Council

-Quorum for a Regular meeting of the CSUS Executive Council is four members and quorum for online interactions, where relevant, is six members.
+Quorum for a Regular meeting of CSUS Executive Council is four members and quorum for online interactions, where relevant, is six members.
 Each member of the Executive Council has a single vote, except for the President who votes only to break a tie.

 In case of an emergency, the President may call a special meeting at any time, provided that four fifths of executives are present, or upon the signing of a waiver of notice by all executives.